Why choose Sheffield?

 All postgraduate students have the opportunity to become an active member of one or more of our research groups, and we welcome the insights that our students bring.

-You will also have the opportunity to get involved in the activities of University research centres, including the Sheffield Political Economy Research Institute (SPERI), the Centre for Wellbeing in Public Policy, and the Sir Bernard Crick Centre for the Public Understanding of Politics.
+You will also have the opportunity to get involved in the activities of University research centres, including the Sheffield Political Economy Research Institute (SPERI) and the Centre for Wellbeing in Public Policy.

 The Graduate School